-Upon initial measurement, the Foundation's financial assets and liabilities from transactions not concluded with related parties are measured at fair value, which, in the case of financial assets or financial liabilities that will be measured subsequently at amortized cost, is increased or decreased by the amount of the related financing fees and transaction costs.
+Upon initial measurement, the Foundation's financial assets and liabilities are measured at fair value, which, in the case of financial assets or financial liabilities that will be measured subsequently at amortized cost, is increased or decreased by the amount of the related financing fees and transaction costs.

 Transaction costs relating to financial assets and liabilities that will be measured subsequently at fair value are recognized in the statement of revenue, expenditures and surplus in the year they are incurred.